hypertidy/PROJ/README.md

 recorded, then methods can be written for that use-case with that format.

-We can use “auth:code” forms, PROJ.4 strings, full WKT2, or the name of a CRS as found in the PROJ database, e.g ‘WGS84’, ‘NAD27’, etc. Full details are provided in the [PROJ documentation](https://proj.org/development/reference/functions.html#c.proj_create).
+We can use ‘auth:code’ forms, PROJ.4 strings, full WKT2, or the name of a CRS as found in the PROJ database, e.g ‘WGS84’, ‘NAD27’, etc. Full details are provided in the [PROJ documentation](https://proj.org/development/reference/functions.html#c.proj_create).